 For thin-crust pita pizzas, cook at 425 ℉ (218 ℃) for 7 to 10 minutes.

-No, pita bread has an air pocket whereas pizza bread is solid flat bread without an air pocket.
+Pita bread has an air pocket, whereas pizza bread is solid flat bread without an air pocket.

 Yes!
 Omit the shredded mozzarella cheese and layer up the vegetables like mushrooms, black olives, sliced red onion, sliced bell peppers, and roasted garlic.